KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 If A > B, then, one can conclude that x is preferred to y, since it is higher valued in the ordering.
 If there is a case where A = B, then, one can infer that, for the respective profile, x = y, which can be interpreted as: the agent i is *Indifferent* between x and y.

 Those values/weights should be taken as a purely ***ordinal*** way of ordering preferences for every agent.
-Their are meaningless when taken cardinally.
+They are meaningless when taken for its cardinality.
 Also, they allow for the **Indifference** relation to be represented.

 <p><li><strong>Social Choice Rank</strong></li>